openbaton/docs/docs/vnfm-how-to-write.md

 If you have chosen a different package name you need to replace it at this point as well.

 The second gradle configuration is called settings.gradle.
-This files contains only the project name.
+This file contains only the project name.
 So create a new file called settings.gradle in your root folder.